 The TEACHES Project

 The Teacher Empowerment and Advancement of Children's English Sangolqui (TEACHES) Project was developed as a resource for aspiring and current Ecuadorian teachers struggling to understand their curriculum.
-TEACHES equips participants to succeed in the classroom through 100 hours of classroom instruction, one-on-one tutoring, observed classroom teaching and TEFL certification.
-When teachers have a better understanding of course material, underprivileged Ecuadorian children can be guided to English proficiency and experience increased wellbeing through future economic advancement.
-MPI is currently seeking funding for The TEACHES pilot program.
+TEACHES equips participants to succeed in the classroom through preparation for the B2 certification.
+Passing the B2 exam is required to teach English in public institutions in Ecuador.